 This tool is applicable only when the gateway is using TCP/IP support for IMS Connect.
-Its function is to map the Side Profile Name to TCP/IP parameters (such as OLTP host name, IMS Connect port number and IMS destination ID).
+Its function is to map SNA parameters (such as Side Profile Name) to TCP/IP parameters (such as OLTP host name, IMS Connect port number and IMS destination ID).